csdu/sankalan-2019/source/_events/coding-cup.blade.md

 lang: cpp
 rounds:
     - The students will have to solve the coding questions online.
-details:
+---
 - This will be a day event.
 - 'You can solve the coding questions in any language C/C++/Java/Python'
----